DataDog/hiring-engineers/answers.md

 ]
 ```

 4. The last thing we need to do is run the file, since the initialization and api is integrated into the script already!
+Open a terminal and enter the following command:

 &nbsp;&nbsp;&nbsp;&nbsp;```python ~/Development/hiring-engineers/mytimeboard.py```

 The resulting timeboard is shown below and can be found [here](https://app.datadoghq.com/dash/820253/jordans-timeboard?live=false&page=0&is_auto=false&from_ts=1527200945943&to_ts=1527201245943&tile_size=m&fullscreen=false).